 The G9 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.

 Review summary: Canon 1D Mark IV vs Panasonic G9

 So how do things add up?
-Is the Canon 1D Mark IV better than the Panasonic G9 or vice versa?
-Below is a summary of the relative strengths of each of the two contestants.
+Is there a clear favorite between the Canon 1D Mark IV and the Panasonic G9?
+The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.